Viewing Course History

 • Provided proof of extenuating circumstances regarding the need to transfer.

-In order to meet accreditation requirements, student must be able to demonstrate continuous enrolment in this course.
-Students must enrol in all terms in which units are available to them, taking into account pre and co-requisite requirements.
+To meet accreditation requirements, students must be able to demonstrate continuous enrolment in this course.
+Students must enrol in all terms in which units are available to them, considering pre- and co- requisite requirements.